10 Best Competitive Keyword Research Tools (2026)

 Track your competitors’ monthly search volume.
 Also, track their backlinks and domain authority.
 Factor all this into your plan.
 If you see that it will be hard to outrank for some keywords, it’s still worth making content for them.
 You’ll be giving your audience the info they want.

 These strategies will help you stay focused.
 They will ensure that you beat your competitors in business development.
-They will also help you in lead generation.
+They will also help you with lead generation.

 Leave a Comment